benblack769/benblack769.github.io/posts/rants/pipeline-processing.md

 While individual bosses might be soloed by the well prepared, whole dungeons cannot be so easily soloed, as a wide variety of skills, knowledge, relationships, and centers of focus are needed to win every battle and evade every trap (the real world does not have save points or respawns).
 So Dungeon clearing parties need leaders to establish common objectives and bring people together, and sometimes, we are not the right person to do that.
 Sometimes, we have to just wait to be hired into a party.

 In my case, I was lucky, as a leader arrived only a few weeks after I had done the above preparation.
-He came quietly, but quickly: secretly building out a prototype ML model for our most successful product in a couple of weeks, revealing the secret prototype to select influential executives to buy support for his project, quietly inviting a hand-picked team of engineers to work on the plan, all while continuing his prior role as a backend team lead and evading the inevitable pushback from the normal engineering management hierarchy until momentum had developed.
+He came quietly, but quickly: secretly building out a prototype ML model for our most successful product in a couple of weeks, revealing the prototype to select influential executives to buy support for his project, quietly inviting a hand-picked team of engineers to work on the plan, all while continuing his prior role as a backend team lead and evading the inevitable pushback from the normal engineering management hierarchy until momentum had developed.

 As you might expect from this description, he is the main hero in the greater story surrounding this one, and I am merely a well-prepared mercenary-type side character.
 He later revealed his immense frustration with the status quo of stale leadership, high operating costs, and bad code, that caused him to reach across the company wanted to help save the company from its reliance this legacy ML codebase and its poor outcomes.
 We ultimately found a lot of common ground in this frustration and quickly built a trusting relationship.